 How will I be compensated?

-All invoices are created, signed, and processed electronically through Docusign.
+All invoices are created, signed, and processed electronically through Adobe Sign.
 Funds are dispersed via direct deposit.

 Am I required to have a house manager?

-No, unless your facility houses 10 or more sex offenders.
+No, unless it is a requirement of a Recovery Residence accrediting organization, or if you intend to house 10 or more sex offenders.
 If your facility houses 9 or fewer sex offenders, on-call staff must be available to residents on a 24/7 basis.
 Within any RPH facility, a person in this position could be beneficial in assisting the grantee with the most efficient operation of the program.